Graduate Theological Union

 The Area requires a clear and focused statement of academic purpose, specifying a field for which the GTU has appropriate faculty resources and the student has appropriate academic background and basic language preparation.

 The Area requires that students take IDS 6000 (Seminar on Interdisciplinarity) in their first fall semester.
-They must also take HR 6006 (Issues in Contemporary Study of Religion), offered by the Area.
+They must also take HR 6006 (Issues in Contemporary Study of Religion), and students doing the teaching preparation comprehensives (below) must take IDS 6016 (Seminar on Course Design and Syllabus Development).
 Students are also expected to work with their advisors to identify and take courses that will prepare them for broad certification and comprehensives.
-Students doing the teaching preparation comprehensives (below) must take IDS 6016 (Seminar on Course Design and Syllabus Development).

 This paper represents the student's distinctive approach to research in religious studies, using the methodology discussed in examination 2 in conjunction with the religious tradition or culture discussed in examination 1.
 The paper may be related to the topic of the dissertation, but should be a self-contained, autonomous 30-40 page research paper.